jakmos138/WarehouseProjectSE/apidocs/docs/api.md

 `item_index` is the ID of the newly created item.

 ### GET `/api/items/:item_index`
-Gets a specific item batch.
+Gets a specific item batch and all its property values.

 **Response Data**
 ```